Football … We’re talking Football?? It’s time to talk baseball and here is the wayyyyy too early 2019 MLB Power Rankings.

 It’s safe to say Bryce Harper won’t be suiting up for the Nats in 2019.
 That said, Juan Soto is a worthy replacement, and with top prospect Victor Robles and Adam Eaton with Michael Taylor platooning, this outfield still looks to be one of the better ones in the National League.
 Max Scherzer and Stephen Strasburg still top the best rotation in the National League, if not, in the NL East.
 They could still use another bat or two and some bullpen help to return to the top of the East once again.

 It all begins with Jacob deGrom and the rest is a crap shoot from there.
-The Mets could go in any direction.
+The Mets could go in any direction in the MLB Power Rankings.
 Do they play in free agency and add pieces around high OBP guys like Brandon Nimmo and Jeff McNeil?
 Or do they blow it up and start over?
 Jay Bruce and Todd Frazier can be taken or left, without effecting much.
 Noah Syndergaard needs to return to ace form, and Amed Rosario has shown flashes of greatness.
 Whether they rebuild or add onto what they have, either decision is justified.

-2019 could be the last we see the Blue Jays scraping the bottom of the AL East standings.
+2019 could be the last we see the Blue Jays scraping the bottom of the AL East standings and near the bottom of MLB Power Rankings.
 Vladimir Guerrero Jr. and Bo Bichette are on the rise and should be the final pieces for Toronto to make a run in the AL East.
 The return of Aaron Sanchez and Marcus Stroman add some punch to their rotation.
 Their is enough money to add some more key pieces that will overlap in the coming seasons, where their prospects start making the roster.

 While clubs such as the Braves and Phillies are ahead of schedule, the White Sox, pending how you look at them, are either right on time or behind the process.
 Case in point: Yoan Moncada.
 There are times when Moncada looks every bit of the top prospect he was.
 But there are other times where he appears lost and reeks that odor of a potential bust.
 The Sox gave up Chris Sale to the Red Sox in return for heap of solid prospects– Moncada being the headliner.
 2019 will be a year Moncada has to make big strides or he will be passed by other top prospects in the organization such as: Eloy Jimenez, Michael Kopech, Luis Robert and Nick Madrigal.
 The White Sox have a top five farm system and if everything falls into place they could return to AL greatness they achieved in the mid-00s.
 For it to click though, it will be a few years.